albertattard/java-boot-camp/docs/13-testing/01-junit-5.md

    }
    ```

-   Re-run the tests should not contain the tests tagged by the slow tag
+   Re-run the tests.
+This time, the slow tests should not be included.

    ```bash
    $ ./gradlew clean test